YunoHost/doc/backup.md

 - see what there is in a backup
 - restore selectively a backup

 **Caution:** to do a backup, you need to have enough free disk spaces in the destination directory.
 For example, if you have 20GB in `/home/data` you need to have enough space to contain this 20GB compressed in a tar.gz.
-To do the tar.gz, yunohost backup use shallow copy, to avoid to need more spaces to be able to create the tar.gz.
+To do the tar.gz, yunohost backup uses shallow copies, to avoid to need more spaces to be able to create the tar.gz.

 **Caution:** If you use selective restore, be sure to not create discordant operation.
-For example, if you restore an app using a domain that have been deleted from YunoHost, you need to read the domain or to restore all configuration files.
+For example, if you restore an app using a domain that has been deleted from YunoHost, you need to read the domain or to restore all configuration files.

-We have already planned where we will add some feature like:
+Here's a list of missing but planned features:

-- backup in an other memory device
+- backup in another memory device
-- download/upload a backup
+- download/upload backups
-- crypt a backup
+- encrypt backups

-Some feature are almost ready in webadmin, but the API is not for the moment.
+Some features are almost ready in the webadmin, but the API is not for the moment.

 ## Command line
 ### Backup